-One of the things we hear from many business owners and even some IT folks is, “I don’t know where our cybersecurity stands.
+One of the things we hear from many organizations is, “I don’t know where our cybersecurity stands.
 Are we good?
 Bad?
 Do we have holes?
+Do we meet industry standards?
 How do we know where to start?”
-A cybersecurity assessment is an easy way to begin to answer all these questions and more–some you probably didn’t even know you had.
+A cybersecurity risk assessment is an easy way to begin to answer all these questions and more–some you probably didn’t even know you had.

-A cybersecurity assessment is for any company, small business or large, looking to understand where their cybersecurity stands and where they need to make improvements.
-For example, organizations with compliance needs such as Healthcare, Finance, and Department of Defense (DOD) manufacturers perform regular cybersecurity assessments to meet requirements or to prepare for an audit—something that can come down from regulatory bodies and/or companies they do business with who are doing their own third-party vendor risk assessments.
+cybersecurity assessment is for any organization, small or large, looking to understand where their cybersecurity stands and where they need to make improvements.
+For example, organizations with compliance needs in industries such as healthcare, finance, and government manufacturers perform regular cybersecurity assessments to meet requirements or to prepare for an audit—something that can come down from regulatory bodies and/or companies they do business with who are doing their own third-party vendor risk assessments.

-Typically, a cybersecurity risk assessment is performed by an internal IT leader or the company’s MSP (managed service provider) on behalf of the company.
-In both instances the results of the assessment are provided to the business leaders to show them where improvements can be made in their cybersecurity posture.
+Typically, a cybersecurity risk assessment is performed by an internal IT lead on behalf of the company.
+The results of the assessment are provided to the business leaders to show them where improvements can be made in their cybersecurity posture, ultimately with the goal of gaining buy-in for the subsequent cybersecurity initiatives.

 Imagine it like a checklist that, when completed, shows you where your company is doing well and where it needs to improve.